Data models

 • event – The event to which this email belongs.
 May be None.

-• locale (Optional[str]) – The locale will be set via the event and the recipient, but can be overridden with this parameter.
+• locale (str) – The locale will be set via the event and the recipient, but can be overridden with this parameter.

-• context (Optional[dict]) – Context to be used when rendering the template.
+• context (dict) – Context to be used when rendering the template.
+Merged with all context available via get_mail_context.

-• context_kwargs (Optional[dict]) – Passed to get_email_context to retrieve the correct context when rendering the template.
+• context_kwargs (dict) – Passed to get_mail_context to retrieve the correct context when rendering the template.

 • skip_queue (bool) – Send directly.
 If combined with commit=False, this will remove any logging and traces.